 Idera SQL Diagnostic Manager is one of the most accessible products on the market.
 It mixes a compelling user interface available online and as a mobile app to help you monitor effectively.
 You can purchase the Pro version of Idera SQL Diagnostic Manager for $999 (£782).
 You can also download this tool as a 14-day free trial.

 SQL Power Tools also delivers a high-quality experience in terms of cybersecurity.
 Advanced Behavioral Analysis and user Entity Behavioral Analytics help the user to identify threats and respond accordingly.
-In the event that a hacker accesses your system, the breach will be identified promptly and the activity stopped ASAP.
+If a hacker accesses your system, the breach will be identified promptly and the activity stopped ASAP.

-The general monitoring experience offered by SQL Power Tools is very thorough.
+The general monitoring experience offered by SQL Power Tools is extensive.
 You can look at everything from SQL wait times to stall times, blocking, and deadlocks.
 You can even view these in 3D graphs which makes it much easier to understand what’s going on.

 Sentry One is a product that takes an old-school approach to database monitoring.
-The user interface doesn’t have the same sheen as some of the other products on this list but it gets the job done just fine.
-With Sentry One you can view real-time data on your databases through the dashboard.
-All the data displayed allows you to critically see how available your SQL servers are.
+The user interface doesn’t have the same sheen as some of the other products on this list, but it gets the job done just fine.
+With Sentry One you can view real-time data on your databases through the performance monitoring dashboard.
+All the data displayed allows you to see how available your SQL servers are critically.

 This program also offers automated index defragmentation and visual deadlock analysis.
 It helps you to know exactly when you need to perform defragmentation.
 This is informed by a combination of live and historical data so that you can get a balanced perspective.